slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The first responsibility of any bureaucracy is the preservation of itself.
 The second is to expand its responsiblities."
 -- Mort Halperin*

-> *"Thank God we don't get all the government we pay for."
+> *"Thank God we don’t get all the government we pay for."
 -- Milton Friedman*

 > *"When you have an efficient government, you have a dictatorship."